-watchOS 4 review
+watchOS 4 full review

 watchOS 4 was announced at WWDC 2017 in June, along with major updates to Apple's three other operating systems, and in September they are finally launching to the public at large.
 We've updated watchOS on various Apple Watch models to see how well it performs, to try out the new features, and to test out the redesigned interface.